Instructions for completing this course

 6. Assess engineering controls that reduce exposure of patients and staff to pathogens.

-7. Describe work practice controls that reduce exposure of patients to pathogens.
+7. Discuss several work practice controls that reduce exposure of patients to pathogens.

 8. Determine the correct method for reprocessing a piece of reusable patient care equipment.